How to drive the curvy road to Ganden Monastery in Lhasa?

-Ganden Monastery is a monastery at an elevation of 4.327m (14,196ft) above the sea level, located in Dagzê District, Lhasa, Tibet Autonomous Region, China.
+Ganden Monastery is a high mountain monastery at an elevation of 4.327m (14,196ft) above sea level, located in Dagzê District, Lhasa, in China.

 Ganden Monastery